jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 **Hardware** that has failed is likely to fail again.

-**COTS** solutions that have issues after the initial scope of work, to install them into the business, will most likely continue to have issues.
+**COTS** solutions are expected to have a phase where the company installs and learns the software.
+After that initial phase, if a COTS solution has an issue, it is likely to continue to have issues.
 The cause for the continuing issues could be bugs in the software or lack of understanding on the team maintaining the solution.

 In **Custom Software** development this is seen best by associate bugs with the files that changed to fix those bugs.
 Files that have spawned bugs in the past are more likely to spawn bugs in the future when compared to files that have not.
 This is not just in comparison to files that spawn no bugs.
 The more bugs a file has spawned in comparison to all other files, the more likely it is to spawn bugs in the future.